VarnaScelestus/RoR2/EphemeralCoins/README.md

 ## Todo (maybe)

+- Refactoring old hook-based code with prettier prefab-modification code.
-- Settings for Newt Altars, possibly a rework to their behavior
+- Add Newt Altars to the controllable settings.
 - Brainstorming on what to do with Lunar Coins received from obliterating/beating the game.
-- Automatic lunar coin pickup.

 ## Credits